-- Respecting Patient Choices – this website provides information on advance care directives.
+- Advance Care Planning Australia – this website provides information on advance care planning.

 - Palliative Care Knowledge Network – CareSearch - A one-stop online resource for palliative care information.

-- National Palliative Care Service Directory – An online search of organisations that provide palliative care services and support, as well as access to information about these services.
+- National Palliative Care Service Directory – Palliative Care Australia provides an online search of organisations that provide palliative care services and support, as well as access to information about these services.

 Who else may be able to help?